Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 The 2nd class particle is treated as a particle in the above.

-Let $h^{\eps}_0(x)$ be a sequence of initial height functions for $\eps > 0$.
+Let $h^n_0(x)$ be a sequence of initial height functions.
 Extend them to $x \in \R$ by linear interpolation.
-The sequence converges if
+The sequence converges if for a sequence $\eps_n \to 0$ one has that

 The sense in which this limit should hold is as follows, called hypograph convergence.
 Assume $\mathbf{h_0}(x)$ is an initial condition for the directed landscape, namely an upper semicontinuous function with values in $\R \cup \{-\infty\}$ and finite somewhere.
-The convergence as $\eps \to 0$ should be in the natural sense for upper semicontinuous functions: or every $x \in \R$ and sequence $x^{\eps} \to x$,
+The convergence should be in the natural sense for upper semicontinuous functions: for every $x \in \R$ and sequence $x^n \to x$,

-and there exists some sequence $x^{\eps} \to x$ such that
+and there exists some sequence $x^n \to x$ such that

-Assume also that there is a constant $c$ such that for every $\eps$ and $x$,
+Assume also that there is a constant $c$ such that for every $n$ and $x$,

-\begin{thm}[Limit of the 2nd class particle] Consider tasep with a sequence of initial condition $X^{\eps}_0$ containing a 2nd class particle at the origin.
-Let $X^{\eps}(t)$ be the position of the 2nd class particle at time $t$.
-Let $h^{\eps}_0$ denote the corresponding initial height functions given by \eqref{eqn:initheight}.
+\begin{thm}[Limit of the 2nd class particle] Consider tasep with a sequence of initial conditions $X^{n}_0$ containing a 2nd class particle at the origin.
+Let $X^{n}(t)$ be the position of the 2nd class particle at time $t$ for the initial condition $X^n_0$.
+Let $h^{n}_0$ denote the corresponding initial height functions given by \eqref{eqn:initheight}.

-Suppose $h^{\eps}_0$ converges to $\mathbf{h}_0$ as in \eqref{eqn:initialconv}.
+Suppose $h^{n}_0$ converges to $\mathbf{h}_0$ in the hypograph topology as in \eqref{eqn:initialconv}.
 Furthermore, suppose the interface $I_0(t)$ of the directed landscape from reference point $p=0$ for the initial condition $\mathbf{h}_0$ is uniquely defined (see Definition \ref{def:unique} and $\S$\ref{sec:uniquedef} for such a criterion).

 Then the re-scaled trajectory of the 2nd class particle